Asymptotics of Lower Dimensional Zero-Density Regions: Proof of Main Theorem

 and so we can find $1>\varepsilon>0$ small enough such that,

-We need a simple but nontrivial lemma known as the Bernoulli inequality to proceed. \begin{lem*} (Bernoulli inequality) If $1+x>0$, then $(1+x)^{n}\geq1+nx$ for $\forall n\in\mathbb{N}$. \end{lem*} \begin{proof} Let us prove the lemma by induction.
+We need a simple but nontrivial lemma known as the Bernoulli inequality to proceed. \begin{lemma} (Bernoulli inequality) If $1+x>0$, then $(1+x)^{n}\geq1+nx$ for $\forall n\in\mathbb{N}$. \end{lemma} \begin{proof} Let us prove the lemma by induction.
 For $n=0,1$ this trivially holds as an equality.
 Assume that the inequality $(1+x)^{n}\geq1+nx$ holds for every $n\leq k\in\mathbb{N}$ and proceed by induction for $n=k+1$.

 since $kx^{2}\geq0$,which completes the induction. \end{proof} Let $x=H_{\varepsilon}(n)\cdot\left[D_{f,d}\cdot(r(n)){}^{\underline{K_{f}}(\epsilon(n))+d}\right]\sim O(n^{d_{0}\eta(1+\varepsilon)})\cdot\left[D_{f,d}\cdot(r(n)){}^{\underline{K_{f}}(\epsilon(n))+d}\right]$, which is of order $O(n^{d_{0}\eta(1+\varepsilon)-\underline{K_{f}}\cdot\eta-d\eta})$ as $n\rightarrow\infty$.
 We emphasize again that $\varepsilon>0$ is an auxiliary quantity which we first define in \hyperlink{Assumption5}{Assumption 5}.
 The $\epsilon=\epsilon(n)$ is the quantity in Theorem \ref{Main Theorem} that defines the neighborhood size of $S_{0}$.
 These two are different quantities.
 Under the assumption